 For private equity, AI control is not just a fund-level discipline.
 It is a value creation lever, a regulatory readiness instrument, and an LP differentiator simultaneously.

-AI governance gaps do not disappear at close.
+AI control gaps do not disappear at close.
 They transfer.

 Every portfolio company acquired with undisclosed AI infrastructure dependencies, ungoverned model deployments, and provider agreements that predate applicable regulation creates post-acquisition liability that compounds from day one of ownership.